-The Criminal Psychology Course will provide you with the first steps towards a fascinating career as a Criminal Psychologist within the UK justice system.
-It has been written by experts to help you move towards understanding the root causes of criminal behaviour and how it can be dealt with.
+The Criminal Psychology Course has been written by experts to help you move towards understanding the root causes of criminal behaviour and how it can be dealt with.

 This exceptional course looks at the history of criminal psychology and how it fits in with today’s Police Force.
 You’ll learn the origins for the many different types of criminal acts, from violent assaults to cyber-crime, as well as discovering the links between a person’s mental health and the possible disorders that can lead to them breaking the law.

-By completing this validated criminal psychology course, you will have proven your ability and skill at understanding the role of behavioural analysis in the UK law system, which can open the doors to many different careers.
+By completing this validated criminal psychology course, you will have proven your ability and skill at understanding the role of behavioural analysis in the UK law system.

 You are taught through a combination of